ArmandNM/advanced-machine-learning/README.md

 # advanced-machine-learning
 Theoretical analysis of Machine Learning algorithms.
 Assignments from AI master at University of Bucharest.

+> ::notebook_with_decorative_cover:: *LaTeX is not supported in GitHub's markdown files: For better formatting, jump to my PDF solutions*.

 ### Assignment 1

 Check my solution is [here](AML__Assignment_1.pdf).